gatsbyjs/gatsby/docs/docs/how-to/images-and-media/importing-assets-into-files.md

 If you're using SCSS the imports are relative to the entry SCSS file.

-Please be advised that this is also a custom feature of webpack.
+Please be advised that this is also a custom feature of webpack:

 <EggheadEmbed
   lessonLink="https://egghead.io/lessons/gatsby-import-a-local-image-into-a-gatsby-component-with-webpack"